-Town of Caledonia's relationship with the state mainly involves state aid for local roads and the administration of various state mandates.
-The Town does have issues with the State government and the large amounts of land the State owns within the Town.
-The Town believes that that State should pay taxes on the land it owns within the Town.
+Town of Lodi's relationship with the State mainly involves State aid for local roads and the administration of various state mandates.
+The Town does have issues with the State government regarding the amount of funding available for Town roads.

-In regards to comprehensive planning, coordination with several state agencies occurred as part of the Town of Caledonia Comprehensive Plan development process.
+Regarding comprehensive planning, coordination with several state agencies occurred as part of the Town of Lodi Comprehensive Plan development process.
 The relationship with these state agencies and their assistance with the Town Comprehensive Plan development process includes, but is not limited to the following: